rambkk/Javascript-array_column/README.md

       array_column(ARRAY, KEY/INDEX COLUMN NAME to get data from, (optional) OUTPUT-KEY/INDEX COLUMN NAME to be used as key/index for for output)

-Requirement: might require Javascript ES6\
+Requirement: might require Javascript ES6

-NOTE: works on ARRAY of arrays and ARRAY of associative array objects:
+NOTE: works on ARRAY of arrays and ARRAY of associative array objects\
-NOTE: Javascript (ES6) handling of array with holes/sparse array is different from PHP, so output might have 'empty' items (using shorhand hack using array to run a command before returning a value in the reduce loop)
+NOTE: Javascript (ES6) handling of array with holes/sparse array is different from PHP, so output might have 'empty' items\

 ## All examples using these declarations
 ```JavaScript